IVF Egg Retrieval: Process, Procedure, Recovery, Risks, and More

 Average Number of Eggs Retrieved by Age

-So, how many eggs should you expect to retrieve? ons.
-It will vary from person to person and cycle to cycle for the same person., but experts generally regard 10-15 mature eggs as being an optimal number of eggs.
+So, how many eggs should you expect to retrieve?
+It will vary from person to person and cycle to cycle for the same person.
+But experts generally regard 10-15 mature eggs as being an optimal number of eggs.

 Researchers in a analyzed more than 400,000 IVF cycles in the United Kingdom.
 They found there was a strong association between the number of eggs retrieved in one IVF cycle and live birth rates.
 The likelihood of success rose with each additional egg retrieved, up to about 15 eggs.
 Outcomes leveled off when 15-20 eggs were retrieved, and then steadily declined beyond 20 eggs.